 Nodded off during the flight and I missed out on my Biscoff cookies (and the person next to me didn’t save me a pack).

 I missed out on the Biscoff cookies.
 For those of you who have never flown on Delta and had these cookies, I’m sorry your life is not complete.
-It’s just something about being handed two cookies while soaring above the clouds that makes Delta Biscoff better than the other earthbound cookies.
+It’s just something about being handed two cookies while soaring above the clouds that makes a Delta Biscoff better than other earthbound cookies.

 This got me to thinking, what snacks to I like to eat when flying?

 No secret here.
 I love Biscoff cookies.
-Why they even offer pretzels as a second option is a mystery to me but amazingly, some people choose those over these cookies.
+Why they even offer pretzels as a second option is a mystery to me but amazingly, some people choose those over these amazing cookies.

 The unique taste stems from the sugar’s caramelization during the baking process.
 And a hint of cinnamon and other spices add that special something.

 JetBlue has always been an airline that does things a bit differently.
-Their snack selection was always forward thinking, with gluten free, nut free and healthy options available long before they became mainstream.
+Their snack selection was always forward-thinking, with gluten-free, nut-free and healthy options available long before they became mainstream.

 For years it had been peanuts or pretzels, and now it’s just pretzels.
 Southwest takes it old school with the snacks.
 Just what you expect in little packages that are almost impossible to open but everyone takes one.
-You can even get two, if you want.
+You can even get two if you want.
 Just ask nicely.